How to set up an Occupational Therapy Private Practice – Step 1

 What are you going to charge?

 What are other people charging in your area?
 Are you offering something really different from them?
-We have decided to post all our pricing online as it was important for families to know our price point.
+We have decided to post all our pricing online when we were offering face to face services as it was important for families to know our price point.
 As a consumer, we like to know what things are going to cost so it was important that we extended this to our families.

 How are you going to store clinical notes (this must also be inline with the ICO regulations)?